SBW-Cloudworks/ClickStream.Lambda/README.md

 * **R Shiny Server** — Analytics dashboards
 * **Custom ETL logic** — Lambda ETL transforming S3 JSON → SQL tables

----

-# 🚀 Deployment Notes

-* **No NAT Gateway** is required (S3 access via VPC Gateway Endpoint)
-* All analytical components (DW + Shiny + ETL Lambda) sit in **private subnets**
-* Only the OLTP EC2 instance is public, to support direct Prisma connections from Amplify
-* For a production-hardening step, OLTP could be migrated to:

-  * **Amazon RDS PostgreSQL in private subnets**
-  * Combined with a dedicated backend API layer

----

-# 📚 Local Development (LocalStack Notes)

-When using LocalStack, additional internal/system buckets may be created automatically.
-However, the project **logically depends on only two S3 buckets**:

-* Amplify Assets Bucket
-* Raw Clickstream Bucket

-Some services such as Amplify Hosting, Cognito UI flows, and full VPC networking may be only partially supported in LocalStack and require integration testing in real AWS.

----

-# 📈 Future Improvements

-* Migrate the Data Warehouse to **Amazon Redshift Serverless**
-* Add a **real-time streaming pipeline** using Amazon Kinesis + Lambda
-* Enhance ETL to support:

-  * Sessionization
-  * Attribution models
-  * User segmentation
-* Implement data quality checks & anomaly detection for events
-* Introduce a dedicated backend API service for OLTP to remove direct DB exposure